All Subgraphs of a Wheel are 5-Coupled-Choosable: Introduction

-As for related results, the (non-coupled) choosability of wheel graphs was characterized in a different paper by \textcite{2005-wang-lih-halin}: wheels of even order have list chromatic number 4, while wheels of odd order have list chromatic number 3.
+As for related results, the (non-coupled) choosability of wheel graphs was characterized in a different paper by Wang and Lih \cite{2005-wang-lih-halin}: wheels of even order have list chromatic number 4, while wheels of odd order have list chromatic number 3.
 This stands in contrast to our result, as the parity of the number of vertices in the graph does not affect the coupled choosability of wheel graphs.
-They also show that Halin graphs that are not wheels have list chromatic number 3, while in Theorem \ref{counterexample} we prove the existence of a Halin graph that is not 5-coupled-choosable (in fact, it is not 5-coupled-colorable).
+Wang and Lih also show that Halin graphs that are not wheels have list chromatic number 3, while in Theorem~\ref{counterexample} we prove the existence of a Halin graph that is not 5-coupled-choosable (in fact, it is not 5-coupled-colorable).

-Our paper is structured as follows: In Section 2 we will go over the necessary definitions and terminology for graphs and graph coloring.
-In Section 3 we investigate the coupled choosability of wheel graphs.
-In Section 4 we extend this analysis to subgraphs of wheels, along with lower-bounding the coupled choosability of wheel graphs.
-In Section 5 we go over several possible extensions to our results and some related open problems.
+Our paper is structured as follows: In Section~\ref{sec:definitions} we will go over the necessary definitions and terminology for graphs and graph coloring.
+In Section~\ref{sec:wheel} we investigate the coupled choosability of wheel graphs.
+In Section~\ref{sec:operations} we examine how coupled choosability behaves under certain graph operations.
+In Section~\ref{sec:subgraph} we extend our analysis of wheel graphs to subgraphs of wheels, along with lower-bounding the coupled choosability of wheel graphs.
+In Section~\ref{sec:tw3} we go over several possible extensions to our results, in particular some conjectures about the coupled-choosability of planar partial 3-trees.